Solskjaer's Man Utd roller coaster rises again to leave Guardiola's head spinning | Goal.com

 That was certainly the idea when Edinson Cavani arrived in October, but if anything the Uruguay international's presence has forced Anthony Martial into his shell.

-Here, though, the ex-Monaco man was excellent, as he won the penalty before his movement played havoc with City centre-backs John Stones and Ruben Dias.
-Though he will feel he probably should have had at least one goal after shooting straight at Ederson when clean through in the second half, this was a much improved display from the 25-year-old.
+Here, though, the ex-Monaco man was excellent, as, having won the penalty, his movement played havoc with City centre-backs John Stones and Ruben Dias.
+Though he will feel he probably should have had at least one goal after shooting straight at Ederson when clean through in the second half, this was a much improved outing from the 25-year-old.

 Martial's performance summed up United's whole display, taking advantage of below-par City team to close the gap on the leaders to 11 points.